 Mr ROWSWELL: Lyn, would it be helpful for you in your role and your organisation’s situation to have a clearer sense of the workforce planning piece to understand where the need is and therefore where the opportunity is for people who are seeking employment opportunities and for that to be mapped out in a way that is accessible and clear?
 Would that help you and your organisation?

 Mrs MORGAN: It would in an ideal world, but the interesting piece is we need employers willing to swing the doors open.
-Some employers will not look at a resume that has the 3214 postcode on it.
+Some employers will not look at a résumé that has the 3214 postcode on it.
 So the work of GROW has been incredibly helpful to us because over the years we have developed relationships with a lot of employers.
 I was one.
 Previous to this role I was actually working in a job where I had a program for disadvantaged young people—12 a year at the TAC.
 I was on board.
 I was wanting to build a program that would kind of be that next step, but not every business has a heart to, not every business has the ability to.
 But what has happened is those who have opened their doors, many of them have signed up to GROW and they have been invaluable in telling others about what they do in different contexts and in different ways, and even presenting at a GROW network meeting caused a lot of businesses to come and say, ‘Tell us about how we can work together’.
 So knowing where the jobs are is fantastic, and where the gaps are and what we should be training for, especially leading to the future, is one part of the puzzle, but it is the employers who will genuinely open the doors.

 We have learned that not everybody who says, ‘Yeah, yeah, yeah, we’ll do it’ actually does do it.
 So, for example, a few years ago we used to have a warehousing course, and that made sense.
 We had Cotton On here—well, we still have Cotton On.
 We had a lot of warehousing around, but then warehousing has gone a little bit automated, haven’t they?
 But at the same time The Gordon had some employers or had some companies coming to them saying, ‘We need people trained to come into our workplace.
 We have got engineering, manufacturing workplaces and we need younger people coming through.
 We have got this need of a workforce’, and straightaway The Gordon person thought of Northern Futures.
 We from that engaged with about eight employers in that field.
 It was one that approached but because we have learned, we have got about eight employers.
 We sat them down and said, ‘What licences do they need?
 What training do they need?
 What is it that you are most concerned about when they come to your place so that they do not kill themselves on your equipment?’.